 Although it’s cheaper using a website builder to create your website, that’s not the only advantage either.
 Another reason is that website builders can rank better when it comes to SEO because they often load faster than home built sites and Google puts an emphasis on page speed as a ranking factor.

 This is because website builders have CDNs (content delivery networks) built in— which means the user never has to think about what a CDN is.
 They only have to build out their infrastructure once and then deploy it to millions of websites so they’ve already figured out the most optimised way of delivering page elements such as images.

 “On the other hand, someone who builds a website and loads it up onto a web host probably won’t do the necessary optimisations to make it fast because it may be far too technical for them,” adds Tirey.

-One advantage that website builders have is that many of them feature built in e-commerce facilities that can easily be used to run an online store.
+According to Website Advisor, one advantage that website builders have is that many of them feature built in e-commerce facilities that can easily be used to run an online store.
 For example, if want to edit the email receipts that customers receive, that’s something which is straightforward with a website builder because they have built the platform with the assumption that non-technical people are using it.

 Conversely, if you have WordPress Hosting you will probably have to install an ecommerce plug in such as Woocomerce yourself which probably isn’t going to be as intuitive.
 Says Tirey: “The assumption with WordPress is that most users will be at least moderately technically competent and therefore you are going to have to wade into some code if you want to customize.”